DQC believes that individuals deserve the benefit of data that supports them along the way.

 We are also grateful to the following organizations for their past support:

-Alliance for Early Success, Annie E. Casey Foundation, Arnold Ventures, AT&T, Charles Stewart Mott Foundation, Ewing Marion Kauffman Foundation, ExxonMobil, Ford Foundation, Multi-Agency Alliance for Children (MAAC) in partnership with America’s Promise Alliance, New Profit, Pew Charitable Trusts, Promesa in partnership with America’s Promise Alliance, Strada Education Network, Target Corporation and Urban Alliance.
+Alliance for Early Success, Annie E. Casey Foundation, Arnold Ventures, AT&T, Charles Stewart Mott Foundation, Ewing Marion Kauffman Foundation, ExxonMobil, Ford Foundation, Multi-Agency Alliance for Children (MAAC) in partnership with America’s Promise Alliance, New Profit, Pew Charitable Trusts, Promesa in partnership with America’s Promise Alliance, Strada Education Network, Target Corporation, Urban Alliance, Wallace Foundation, Walton Family Foundation, and William T. Grant Foundation.